rwowensv2/playbooks/README.md

 ## Azure Pipelines
 Figured out so far :-)

+Creating a Azure Devops Account, be prepared to link to an existing GitHub Account (use your Github creds for Azure) and Create a project to link to existing repo.
+I linked to Azure to test docker-compose stuff.

 `dotnet.yaml` for installing agent prereq's and creating user.
 Think gitlab-runner.